MED0001157212 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

-In this blog, we’ll delve into what a rhinoplasty is, what is involved, what makes someone suitable and what to expect after the procedure.
+In this blog, we’ll delve into what a rhinoplasty is, what is involved, what makes a suitable candidate, and what to expect after the procedure.

 What is rhinoplasty?

 A rhinoplasty is a surgical procedure performed to reshape or reconstruct the nose.
-It is a cosmetic procedure that aims to change the nose’s appearance or improve its functionality.
+On the aesthetic side of things, this procedure aims to change the nose’s appearance so that it is aligned with the patient’s desires.

-During a rhinoplasty procedure, the surgeon may make incisions inside the nostrils or across the base of the nose, known as an open rhinoplasty.
-The surgeon can access the underlying bone and cartilage through these incisions to reshape the nose.
+During a rhinoplasty (nose job) the surgeon may make incisions inside the nostrils or across the base of the nose, known as an open rhinoplasty.
+Through this, the surgeon can access the underlying bone and cartilage to reshape the nose.
 Sometimes, the surgeon may remove or rearrange cartilage and bone; occasionally, they may also use tissue grafts to achieve the desired result.
 Once the reshaping is complete, the incisions are closed, and a splint or nasal packing typically supports the nose to aid healing.

-If you’re considering rhinoplasty, it’s essential to consult with a qualified and experienced plastic surgeon who can evaluate your specific needs, discuss the potential risks and benefits, and help you determine whether it’s the right option for you.
-Dr Scamp is a plastic surgeon who can perform effective rhinoplasty procedures in the Gold Coast area.
-If you feel that you’d benefit from the system after reading through this blog, please get in touch with our team to book your consultation.
+If you’re considering rhinoplasty, it’s essential to consult with a qualified and experienced plastic surgeon who can evaluate your specific needs, and discuss the potential risks and benefits, to help you determine whether it’s the right option for you.
+Dr Scamp is a qualified and accredited surgeon who has been performing rhinoplasty procedures for 30 years and is based on the Gold Coast.
+To book in for a one-on-one consultation with Dr Scamp please do not hesitate to contact us.

 Who is a suitable candidate for the procedure?